-The Land Use, Health, and Development Department developed the bylaw in response to the increased popularity of short term rentals and concerns raised by neighbors living close to short term rental properties.
+The Land Use, Housing, and Development Department developed the bylaw in response to the increased popularity of short-term rentals and concerns raised by neighbors living close to short-term rental properties.

 A Short Term Rental, or STML, refers to the rental of any dwelling unit or bedroom as a residential accommodation for a duration of less than 30 consecutive days.
 Common hosting platforms used are Air BnB, VRBO, Craigslist, HomeAway, Boston Rentals, Couch Surfing, and FlipKey.